 Product liability cases, on the other hand, come in three forms.
 Either a product was manufactured with a defect that made it dangerous from the outset, a product was designed with a core flaw that makes it dangerous, or a product was shipped to market without proper warning of the potential dangers it carries.

 This can apply to things like new surgical equipment and technology which has an inherent danger the user may not be aware of, or it can apply to things like medications which carry side effects about which there were no warnings.
 If you can demonstrate one of the three factors above, you may be able to pursue product liability.

 In some cases, the two kinds of cases overlap.
 The circumstances under which this happens can be nebulous and the cases themselves can be very complex.
 If for example, a piece of surgical equipment possesses a danger that’s not clearly warned about, but which should’ve been discovered had the surgeon had better training, both problems can arise.

 Product Liability Attorney Services

 It can be very difficult to pursue these cases as the various parties try to shift blame and avoid payouts.
 That’s why you need a solid medical malpractice and product liability attorney in your corner.
 The right attorney knows exactly how to go up against insurance companies and hospitals who will go to any length to avoid paying your claim.

 For many years, the personal injury attorneys at the McMahan Law Firm have been here to help Chattanooga area clients get the settlements they deserve.
-If you’re facing this kind of case, give us a call and let’s sit down for a free consultation today!
+If you’re facing this kind of case, complete our online contact form, or give us a call and let’s sit down for a free consultation today!